mglowinski/wedding-photo-book/README.md

 # Digital Guestbook for 30th Birthday Celebration

-A web application that allows guests to upload photos, videos, and audio recordings for Joanna & Maciej's 30th birthday celebration.
+A web application that allows guests to upload photos, videos, and audio recordings for Asia & Maciek's 30th birthday celebration.

 ## Features